-We are a neighborhood bar and grill in the beautiful Village of Menomonee Falls offering casual comfort food, classic cocktails, and hospitality.
-We are excited to be a part of such an amazing community and look forward to being the local spot to gather in Menomonee Falls.
+We are a neighborhood bar and grill in the beautiful Village of Menomonee Falls offering casual comfort food, cocktails, and hospitality.
+We are excited to be a part of such an amazing community and being the local spot to gather in Menomonee Falls.

 If you are looking for a place to have an event or gathering, send us a message.
 We would love to help.
 We can accommodate groups of 40 or less.

 Tuesdays – Feud Masters Trivia – Family Feud style trivia at 7pm.

 Happy Hour – Monday thru Friday 11am-5pm – $3 Domestic Beers.

 Thursday – $6 Burgers!
 All our burgers are $6 (add-ons are as priced)

 Friday Fish Fry – Check out our Fish Fry Menu at the bottom of our main menu here.